 The sensible plan for flight to Mars that’s been in the real world for decades is to land the unmanned habitat/backup/fuel manufacturing vessel and have it up and manufacturing fuel before the first manned flight ever takes off.
 Current plans also involve several working spy/communication satellites orbiting Mars as well.
 We will be able to know what happened to the habitat/return vessel before people ever take off through both telemetry and visibility from just above Mars’ thin atmosphere.

 The design of the Atlas spacecraft leaves a lot to be desired as well with a whole lot of unnecessary weight, machinery and complication.
 The artificial gravity part of the plan has also been there because astronauts lose bone density and muscle without gravity.
 Prolonged weightlessness would incapacitate the entire crew!
 Take an identical backup spacecraft and tether the two once they have both blasted off and gained speed to get up into the path of Mars.
 Then spin them around each other.
 You have redundancy as well as simplicity.
-The cable connecting them could keep them oriented so that all sides of the spacecraft would be warmed by the sun equally and this could sustain an artificial gravity without all the other stuff.
-Plus, the cable connecting the two identical spacecraft could have fuel, power, water, communication, and/or control connections to share and provide immediate backup.
+This plan could keep them oriented so that all sides of both spacecraft would be warmed by the sun equally and this could sustain an artificial gravity without all the other stuff.
 When they were near Martian orbit, they could delink and leave one craft in orbit and have remote control bring it down if needed or send up one of the two grounded vehicles to refuel the orbiter so as to have a completely refueled craft in orbit, thus having three vehicles, any two of which could provide passage back once necessary fuel is created and Earth gets to an optimal orbital position relative to Mars.